Catalog Generation

 4.2: Isophotal Photometry Measurements

-The actual isophotal photometry measurements are made on the single-filter drizzled images using the cleaned segmentation map derived from the multi-filter detection image.
+In contrast to the Point algorithm which uses a coordinate list of source locations to perform measurements on the source candidates, the actual isophotal photometry measurements are made on the single-filter drizzled images in conjunction with the cleaned segmentation map.
 As was the case for the multi-filter detection image, the single-filter drizzled image is used in the determination of appropriate background and RMS images (Section 1.3).
 In preparation for the photometry measurements, the background-subtracted image, as well as the RMS image, are used to compute a total error array by combining a background-only error array with the Poisson noise of sources.

 PhotUtils Variable